dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/guide.md

 Dynamsoft Camera Enhancer provides two solutions on fetching the video frames:

-- Use the method [`getFrameFromBuffer`]({{site.ios-api}}index.html#getframefrombuffer) to fetch a single frame from the video buffer.
+- Use the method [`getFrameFromBuffer`]({{site.ios-api}}camera-enhancer.html#getframefrombuffer) to fetch a single frame from the video buffer.
 - Use callback method [`FrameOutputCallback`]({{ site.ios-api-auxiliary }}protocol-dceframelistener.html) to continuously fetching the video frames.

-On this page, you will be guide on how to get a raw frame from the video streaming and convert it into a visible image so that you can display it on the UI.
+On this page, you will be guide on how to get a raw frame from the video streaming and convert it into a system built-in image so that you can display it on the UI.

 1. Add a capture button on the UI.